From 4th January 2021 The Community Centre is closed under National Lock-down restrictions and is therefore closed until further notice.

 - Each person or group must be a minimum of 2m from anyone else.
 If additional precautions are taken e.g. wearing of face covering or using a perspex screen the distance is reduced to 1m (called 1m+)

-- There can be multiple groups each containing up to 6 people in a room, Therefore a hirer can have more than 6 people attend so long as the groups do not mix i.e. the groups remain 2m (or 1m+) apart.
+- There can be multiple groups each containing 1 household in a room, Therefore a hirer can have more than one household attend so long as the groups do not mix i.e. the groups remain 2m (or 1m+) apart.

 - Bourne End Community Centre is COVID-19 Secure and therefore the guidance restriction limit of 30 people does not apply

 - Signs have been installed at the entrances

 - warning people not to enter in they have COVID-19 symptom(s) and that we reserve the right to take anyone's temperature and/or to refuse entry or require a person to leave